top1944/duckuments/docs/atoms_30_learning_materials/40_duckiebot_modeling/10_basic_car_modeling-kin-and-dyn.md

   <img src="mod-kin-icc.png" style='width: 30em; height:auto'/>
 </div>

-TODO: change labels in pic to match previously used conventions.
+TODO: change labels in pic to match previously used conventions. $R$ in figure is $d$ in this text, and L in text is l/2 in pic.

 \begin{align} \label{eq:mod-kin-1}
 \left\{  \begin{array}{l} \dot \theta (d-L) &= v_l  \\